A guide to testing PPC ad copy

 8. Test your ad extensions

 Google is constantly improving the Search Page experience.
 A major aspect of this is providing people additional information on the search page before they click through.
-Sitelinks and extensions allow them to customise each ad even more to the user and the search query.
+Sitelinks and extensions allow them to customize each ad even more to the user and the search query.

 Sitelinks are also far more noticeable than description two on a search page.
 With the exception of Headlines 1 and 2, this should probably be your next highest priority by value-added.